debbyagestira/debbyagestira/README.md

 <!-- **debbyagestira/debbyagestira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Hi, I'm Debby.
+I'm Debby.
 Welcome to my GitHub.
 - 👩‍💻 Loves to explore and try new things
 - 🌱 Currently learning Android Development with Kotlin